saiki-k/silksong-saver/README.md

     npm install
     ```
 3. **Configure paths and other values** in `config.js`
+    > 💡 **Steam Cloud Tip**: For Steam, consider setting your backup destination within the same folder where your save files are stored.
+This ensures your backups are automatically synced across devices via [Steam Cloud](https://store.steampowered.com/account/remotestorageapp/?appid=1030300).
 4. **Launch the server**: `npm start`
 5. **Open in a (Steam) browser**: `http://localhost:3000`